 Table.
-4.5.10 - 296.
+4.5.10 - 298.
 User button settings

-Name Range Step Default Description User editable description 112 - - BTN112 Description of the button.
+Name Range Step Default Description Access level for push- buttons UserOperatorConfiguratorSuper user - Operator Determines which access level is required to be able to control the push-buttons.
+Consider Local/ Remote switch for push- buttons • No • Yes - No When set to "Yes", the buttons can be operated only when the "L/R" button has been set to "Local" mode .
+User editable description 112 1 - BTN112 Description of the button.
 If "Function button" view has been added to the "Carousel design", these descriptions are used for the buttons.
 Mode of Push- button Press release Toggle On/Off - Press release Defines the operation mode of the button.
 In "Press release" mode the button signal is active while the button is pressed down.
 In "Toggle On/Off" mode the button signal changes status between "On" and "Off" each time the button is pressed.

 Table.
-4.5.10 - 297.
+4.5.10 - 299.
 User button output signals